mdn/translated-content-de/files/de/web/api/audiobuffersourcenode/index.md

 );

 // Fill the buffer with white noise;
-// just random values between -1.0 and 1.0
-for (let channel = 0; channel < myArrayBuffer.numberOfChannels; channel++) {
+//just random values between -1.0 and 1.0 for (let channel = 0; channel < myArrayBuffer.numberOfChannels; channel++) {
   // This gives us the actual ArrayBuffer that contains the data const nowBuffering = myArrayBuffer.getChannelData(channel);